 Hi, I’m Daphne

-This July will mark eleven years since we lost our firstborn child, 5-year-old daughter Lydia, in a car accident.
+It’s been 13 years since my firstborn child, Lydia, passed away in a car accident.
 It’s been a difficult journey of survival some years, and others, it’s been okay.
-During the past years, my husband Jake and I found our strength in connecting with others who are on this unknown journey of grief.
-We have had the opportunity to meet some amazing people, who like us, want the world to remember their loved one and who have given their talents while dedicating their new lives to helping others who are walking this heartbreaking path.
+During the past years, I found strength in connecting with others who are on this unknown journey of grief.
+I have had the opportunity to meet some amazing people, who like me, want the world to remember their loved one and who have given their talents while dedicating their new lives to helping others who are walking this heartbreaking path.

 As a bereaved parent myself, I know firsthand how important it is to keep your child’s memory alive and to honor their life.
 Eight years ago, God led us to bring joy to children, in memory of our daughter, which has been a blessing and given us a new purpose in life.

 After coming to terms with our loss and using the healing power of time to our advantage, the clouds have parted and the sun is able to shine again.